This page comprises one section of

 72) As we all know, Steiner described the spirit realm precisely as it really is, thanks to his use of “exact clairvoyance.”
 [See "Exactly".]
 Nonetheless, he missed a few tricks.
 I would encourage all occultists to expand their reading beyond Steiner’s own books and lectures.
 Here is a brief recommended reading list, culled from various publishers' catalogues:

 As I hope is plain, this installment of Steiner Static is a joke.
 But it has a serious side.
 Anthroposophy shares a dark, occult corner with other, equally bizarre belief systems.
-Naturally, Anthroposophists claim that their occultism is different from other, false forms of occultism.
+Naturally, Anthroposophists claim that their occultism is different from other forms of occultism.
 Theirs is true, the others are (to various degrees) false.
 But, then, believers in non-Anthropop occultism would defend their beliefs in precisely the same way.
 And, in fact, the books I've listed are typical of reading matter that Anthroposophists occasionally dip into when they are not studying Steiner.
 I've seen many such books on Anthroposophists' bookshelves, including in the homes of Waldorf teachers.
 [For a survey of Anthroposophists' mystical interests, see THE STEINERBOOKS DICTIONARY OF THE PSYCHIC, MYSTIC, OCCULT, quoted in the Semi-Steiner Dictionary.]
 Occultists are often indiscriminate, extending at least partial credence to wide swaths of otherworldly nonsense, finding "confirmation" of their own beliefs in the widespread acceptance of vaguely similar beliefs.
 Indeed, Steiner himself read many books of the kind I've listed, if perhaps at a higher level of occult plausibility.
-His doctrines are an amalgam of concepts he derived from his extensive reading — he even took some of his ideas from occultist fiction. (“Central to the spiritual work on inner development is what Rudolf Steiner calls (following Bulwer Lytton, who introduced the term in his Rosicrucian novel ZANONI)....” — Christopher Bamford, introduction to START NOW!
+His doctrines are an amalgam of concepts he derived from his extensive reading — he even took some of his ideas from occultist fiction.
+“Central to the spiritual work on inner development is what Rudolf Steiner calls (following Bulwer Lytton, who introduced the term in his Rosicrucian novel ZANONI)....” — Christopher Bamford, introduction to START NOW!
 (Rudolf Steiner Press, 2007), a collection of Steiner's teachings, p.
-243 — the reference is to the concept of the Guardian of the Threshold.)
+243 — the reference is to the concept of the Guardian of the Threshold.

 So I'm joking.
 But I'm also, sadly, serious.
 Here are a few titles from Anthroposophical publishing houses, books by authors other than Steiner, sometimes mildly at odds with his views, yet far removed from reality, and generally endorsing Steinerish occultism.
 I'll repeat: These books come from Anthroposophical publishing houses.
 Anthroposophists, including many Waldorf teachers, buy and read these books (and many more like them):

 Is there no limit to human gullibility?